andrtell/jsnotes/javascript/iterators.md

 String, Array, TypedArray, Map, Set, and Segments ...
 ```

-Generator functions returns an iterator.
+Generator functions returns a Generator (which is an Iterator).

 ```javascript
 let a = {